 'Miss Saori' made her debut at the 2014 Chelsea Garden Show, where it was declared the Chelsea Plant of the Year.
 The sterile flowers appear in June, followed by burgundy fall foliage.
 Creamy double flowers have picotee rose margins, contributing texture and color to the garden not found in any other hydrangea.
 The three-foot plants are compact and controlled in their growth, making them an ideal specimen plant for the middle of the flower border.Continue to 15 of 15 below.

 15 of 15

 'Unique' is a particularly hardy panicle hydrangea that adapts well to training as a tree form.
+Remove all lower branches to form a central leader, which becomes the trunk of the tree.
 Plants flower on new wood, and grow up to ten feet tall.